 By Jam from Phoenix, AZ

 I thought my bathroom fluorescent light bulbs had simply burned out one day.
 We purchased new bulbs, but it was the same.
-I thought it was a bad set of bulbs, so we bought two more, but the same thing happened.

 Add your voice to the conversation.
 Click here to answer this question.